ssbc/private-group-spec/direct-messages/README.md

 Notes:
 - we (curently) use the primary feed keys for this derivation
-- for `ed25519` curve keypairs, we convert these to `curve25519` keypairs
+- for feeds based on `ed25519` keypairs, we convert these to `curve25519` keypairs before doing scalarmult

 ## Using `feed_id`